cwi-dis/mobile-har-tutorial/README.md

 Evaluate a pretrained model saved as *.h5 using 'testData_X.npy' and 'groundTruth_X.npy'.
 Error reported is the cross entropy loss in percentage.
 Also generates a png file for the confusion matrix.
 Based on work by Muhammad Shahnawaz.

+NOTE: keep in mind we are only looking at Model 14 given our 'logo' approach!
 """

 ## define a function for plotting the confusion matrix